-The Study Group is collecting these so called ‘city reports’ with the aim to include them as annexes to the official Report of the ILA study group.
-In a second step, the chairpersons of the study group will be curating a collection of city reports based on the ILA reporting process with a view to publication with a leading university press.
+The Study Group is collecting these so called ‘city reports’ with the aim to make them available for the deliberations of the Study Group.
+In a second step, the chairs of the Study Group will be curating a collection of city reports based on the ILA reporting process with a view to publication with a leading university press.

 The city reports should engage with cities’ interactions with other cities, international organisations and/or global governance mechanisms.
-They can relate to cities invoking well-established norms of international law, as well as practices that connect to emerging and aspirational norms like the "right to the city".
+They can relate to cities invoking well-established norms of international law, as well as practices that connect to emerging and aspirational norms like the 'right to the city'.

 With regard to city practices one could think of the activities of self-declared ‘human rights cities’, the role of Sustainable Development Goals in city-to-city cooperation, the participation of cities in UN processes such as the New Urban Agenda, or the incorporation of international law in local legislation and institutional arrangements, such as a local human rights department or sustainability office.

 The reports should primarily focus on the practices of local governments, but the structure of the reports could take various forms.
-The study group is interested in descriptive documents detailing various forms of engagement with international norms, as well as more playful forms of analysis such as critical essays on a specific city practice.
+The Study Group is interested in descriptive documents detailing various forms of engagement with international norms, as well as more playful forms of analysis such as critical essays on a specific city practice.